logo for volleyballadvisors.com

 Middle Blocker (Center, Middle, Middle Hitter)

-Middle Blockers main responsibility is to stop the opponent’s offense.
-Middle Blocker builds a block which stops the ball, or allows the team to dig the ball up.
-Middle blockers job is to stop the opponent’s middle hitters or wing hitters in co-operation with teammates.
+Middle blockers' job is to stop the opponent’s middle hitters or wing hitters in co-operation with teammates.

-Middle blocker usually don’t master in defense because they hardly play any of it.
-However at junior level practicing defense and even passing is recommended for the middles.
-Junior coaches should allow players to practice all the skills since it prepares them to play other positions in the future.
+The middle blocker usually don’t master in defense because they hardly play any of it.
+However, at junior level practicing defense and even passing is very recommended for the middles.
+Junior coaches should allow players to practice all the skills equally to ensure their overall skill development.
+This improves their athleticism and prepares players to play other positions - i.e. they may not be tall enough to play middle in the future.

 Libero